 - Space for future expansion

 Would you like to be a site host?

-A BC Hydro EV charging station is a well-lit, safe, and welcoming location for drivers to charge their EVs day or night.
-As a site host, you'll receive a reliable, BC Hydro built and operated public fast charging station that will draw customers to your business or property.
+A BC Hydro EV charging site is a well-lit, safe, and welcoming location for drivers to charge their EVs day or night.
+As a site host, you'll receive a reliable, BC Hydro built and operated public fast charging site that will draw customers to your business or property.

 If your site meets the mandatory requirements below and is along a major travel corridor, submit a site proposal for consideration.